 Scott Kessler, Global Sector Lead for Technology Media and Telecommunications at Third Bridge, said that not providing guidance was also of significance, as it makes sense for Snap to be overly conservative, especially given investor sentiment around the company.

-“Snap’s third-quarter results were disappointing, in large part because they missed expectations even after negatively pre-announcing.
+“Snap’s second-quarter results were disappointing, in large part because they missed expectations even after negatively pre-announcing.
 This indicates not only challenges in terms of demand, but also in forecasting demand.
 Revenues rose only 13%.
 In the first quarter they surged 38%,” Kessler said in a note sent to GOBankingRates.
 “Times are tough for Snap and it remains to be seen if competitors and peers are seeing similar things.
 Experts we’ve spoken with have told us that Snap’s focus and reliance on larger brand advertisers have made it more vulnerable to related budget cut-backs.”

 Snap also said that it intends to “substantially” slow its rate of hiring, as well as the rate of operating expense growth and reprioritize its investments.